 The US football team took part in the 1994 World Cup as an automatic qualifier, the US being the host country in that year’s staging of the quadrennial event.
-In their match against Switzerland on their home soil, they settled for a 1-1 draw.
+In their match against Switzerland on their home soil, although both teams scored, they settled for a 1-1 draw.
 This was followed by a stirring win against higher-seeded Colombia via a 2-1 score (thanks to Colombian player Andres Escobar accidentally scoring a goal for the American team; the costly mistake leading to his post-match murder) and a loss to Romania, 0-1.
 In the knockout stages, the US lost to Brazil via a score of 1-0, dashing all hopes of the American team to advance.

 After an embarrassing dead-last finish among 32 teams during the group rounds in 1998, the US soccer team redeemed itself and reached the quarterfinals of the 2002 staging of the event – the team’s highest finish since 1930.
 The US team squeaked into the knockout rounds after a 1-1-1 win-loss-draw record in the group stages, then knocking out Mexico with a score of 2-0.
 Thanks to goals from Landon Donovan and Brian McBride, the US team advanced to the quarterfinals.
 They were then defeated by Germany via a score of 1-0.